- The best outdoor keypad is ButterflyMX.

 - Designed for single-family homes, not large commercial properties

 An outdoor keypad is a type of keyless entry system used to control access at exterior entrances.
 By installing a keypad at your outdoor entrance, you can keep the door or gate locked to maintain security while providing an easy way for authorized people to gain access.

 Keypads are simple devices with a series of numbered buttons or a touchscreen interface with numbers.
 Tenants open keypad-controlled doors and gates by entering a PIN code.
-Some outdoor keypads also pair with a mobile app, enabling tenants to gain access using their smartphones.
+Some keypads also pair with a mobile app, enabling tenants to gain access using their smartphones.

 An access control keypad is most effective outdoors when used at auxiliary entrances and doors or gates that only building residents and staff need to access.

 That said, you can use outdoor keyless locks in two ways:

 - As a standalone keypad access control device for a single entryway.

 - As part of an integrated access control system (for example, you can integrate keypads at secondary entrances with a video intercom system at the main entrance).